nwg-piotr/typobuster/README.md

 - `gspell` (optional) - spell checking plugin
 - `hunspel-en_US` (optional) - American English dictionary
 - `hunspel-_xx_XX_` (optional) - hunspell dictionaries for languages you use
-- for spell check you may also need to install `libvoikko`, if missing
+- for spell check you may also need to install `hspell`, `nuspell`, `aspell`, `libvoikko`, if missing.
+I can't wrap my head around these dependencies.

 ## Installation